 It can make your right leg rest, and it won’t give you any pressure as you play.
 This will give you more control over the instrument, allowing you to play hard pieces.

 Proper posture is also a key element in playing efficiently.
-According to an article in Fox News, good posture can allow you to have a better lifestyle.
+Infact, a good posture can allow you to have a better lifestyle.